lekoala/bootstrap5-tags/readme.md

 An ES6 native replacement for `select` using standards Bootstrap 5 (and 4) styles.

-No additional CSS needed!
+(almost) No additional CSS needed!
 Supports creation of new tags.

 ```js
 import Tags from "./tags.js";